-15. Maintenance Schedule
+14. Maintenance Schedule

-There must be a clearly articulated maintenance schedule established for the classification outlining the procedures for updating and a timeframe for reviews and/or the scope of such reviews (i.e. minor or major).
+There should be a clearly articulated maintenance schedule established for the classification outlining the procedures for updating and a timeframe for reviews and/or the scope of such reviews (i.e. minor or major).
 The maintenance schedule for an international classification should be created by the custodian in consultation with national and international users and statistical offices, the Expert Group on International Statistical Classifications, UN Statistics Division and subject to direction from the UN Statistical Commission or governing bodies of the relevant international agencies, based on the intended scope of the review.
+However this is not a prerequisite for inclusion in the international family.

-Timings for reviews of international classifications will depend on many circumstances.
-Often reviews are timed to coincide with the international round of population censuses (ten yearly cycle).
+Timings for reviews of international classifications will depend on many circumstances, for example reviews are often timed to coincide, or work in with the international round of population censuses (ten yearly cycles).

 The timetable for maintenance and/or review of international classifications should be communicated well in advance to international users to enable forward planning by them and by national custodians for the corresponding national classifications to ensure that all appropriate changes are accounted for.
-This would include plans for modifications to affected IT systems, updating or backcasting of business registers; updating coding tools and/or dual coding options, survey weighting changes, sample frame size changes and timeseries management.
+This would include plans for modifications to affected IT systems, updating or backcasting of business registers; updating coding tools and/or dual coding options, survey weighting changes, sample frame size changes and time-series management.